Who might buy Channel 4?

 The broadcaster described the funding shake-up as “disappointing”, having warned last year of a “real risk” to its programming when the government began a privatisation consultation.
 A spokesperson yesterday said that “significant public interest concerns” had not been formally recognised before the decision was made.

 Channel 4 has been considered for privatisation by the governments of Margaret Thatcher, John Major and Tony Blair.
 And in 2016, it was reported that the future of the channel was again being looked into by the government.

-As it stands, Channel 4 is publicly owned and commercially funded, so unlike the BBC it gets no financial support from taxpayers.
-The privatisation of the network would see its ownership transferred from the government to a private company or individual.
+As it stands, Channel 4 has been commercially funded since its creation in 1982, so unlike the BBC it gets no financial support from taxpayers.
+The privatisation of the network will result in ownership being transferred from the government to a private company or individuals.

-The government says that the channel is “vulnerable to unstable advertising markets”, Reuters reports, arguing that “a move into private ownership with a changed remit could help safeguard its future”.
+The government said last year that the channel was “vulnerable to unstable advertising markets”, Reuters reported, arguing that “a move into private ownership with a changed remit could help safeguard its future”.

 However, a raft of cultural figures have savaged the plans, with Armando Iannucci, the writer of the Alan Partridge character and the political sitcom The Thick of It, tweeting: “Our TV industry is a British success story.
 Channel 4 profits go back into the industry: selling it off will give them to American shareholders.”